 Radiation therapy can also be used to treat:

 - Inflammatory breast cancer, an aggressive type of cancer that spreads to the lymph channels of the skin covering the breast.
-People who have this type of cancer typically receive chemotherapy before a mastectomy, followed by radiation, to decrease the chance of recurrence.
+This type of cancer is typically treated with chemotherapy before a mastectomy, followed by radiation, to decrease the chance of recurrence.

 Radiation for managing metastatic breast cancer